Open-EO/openeo.org/documentation/1.0/datacubes.md

 Dimension labels are usually either numerical or text (also known as "strings"), which also includes textual representations of timestamps or geometries for example.
 For example, temporal labels are usually encoded as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) compatible dates and/or times and similarly geometries can be encoded as [Well-known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) or be represented by their IDs.

-Dimensions with a natural/inherent order are always sorted.
-These are usually all spatial and temporal dimensions.
-Dimensions without inherent order, in openEO `bands` for example, retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.
+Dimensions with a natural/inherent order (usually all temporal and spatial raster dimensions) are always sorted.
+Dimensions without inherent order (usually `bands`), retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.

 A geometries dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like: